drunkard/ceph-readable-doc/html/_sources/rbd/rbd-mirroring.rst.txt

    snapshot-based mirroring requires the Ceph Octopus release or later.

-Mirroring is configured on a per-pool basis within peer clusters and can be configured on a specific subset of images within the pool or configured to automatically mirror all images within a pool when using journal-based mirroring only.
+Mirroring is configured on a per-pool basis within peer clusters and can be configured on a specific subset of images within the pool.
+You can also mirror all images within a given pool when using journal-based mirroring.
 Mirroring is configured using the ``rbd`` command.
-The ``rbd-mirror`` daemon is responsible for pulling image updates from the remote, peer cluster and applying them to the image within the local cluster.
+The ``rbd-mirror`` daemon is responsible for pulling image updates from the remote peer cluster and applying them to the image within the local cluster.

 Depending on the desired needs for replication, RBD mirroring can be configured